Understanding the Graphs

 This is the proportion of patients (expressed as a percentage) requiring a blood transfusion following surgery.
 It is often related to the complexity of the procedure and, separately to the underlying health of the patient.
 It may also be an indicator of complications that have arisen following the procedure.

 The transfusion rate reported does not take into account the patient’s pre-operative haemoglobin level.
 If a patient is anaemic before the procedure, this may make him/her more likely to need a transfusion post-operatively.

 The reported tranfusion rate only identifies whether a patient received a blood transfusion during their admission for radical cystectomy; it does not identify whether the patient was re-admitted later for transfusion.
 Patients requiring only a single unit of blood are recorded in the same way as those requiring multiple units of blood (i.e. they either did or did not receive a blood transfusion, with the number of units transfused not being recorded).

 The transfusion rate reported may be lower if a surgeon operates only on less complex cases or on patients who are less sick; equally, it may be higher if the surgeon operates on more complex cases or patients.

 The red vertical lines displayed on the graphs indicate an acceptable amount of variation (99% and 99.9% alerts).
 If the figures from your surgeon or unit are shown as lying within these inner boundaries (i.e. the dark blue bar is to the left of the red lines), then that surgeon/unit is graded as "acceptable".

-We would look closely at surgeons/units if their figures lie beyond the 99% alert.
+We look carefully at surgeons/units if their figures lie beyond the 99% alert.
 If the blue bar is to the right of the 99.9% line, the surgeon is termed an “outlier”, and further investigation is essential to determine whether there may be a cause for concern.